computersarecool/willynolan.com/_posts/research/2017-04-03-inpainting.md

 videos:
 ---
 <p>
 Living in the Mission district I frequently see a lot of tourists, a lot of graffiti and a lot of litter.
-One day I grew concerned - what if all of the pictures the tourists had accidentally contained graffiti or litter?
+One day I grew concerned - what if all of the pictures the tourists take accidentally contained graffiti or litter?
 </p>

 <p>
-This concern led me to explore inpaiting - the process of reconstructing regions of am image.
+This concern led me to explore inpainting - the process of reconstructing regions of am image.
 The tool I made allows for a user to indicate the region of a photograph to be replaced and then uses exemplar-based texture synthesis to fill in the region.
 </p>

 <p>